Text by CLOT Magazine

 What is your relationship with technology nowadays?
 And how do you cope with technology (screen/digital) overload?

 Ale: I spent hundreds of hours on the computer producing this album.
 I think this kind of hyper-focused activity has always appealed to me.
 It’s a lonely and excruciating job, sometimes, because you want to do your best, and it entails a lot of questioning and doubting.
 But other technologies, for example, cell phones, seem to me to be aggressive and consuming.
-The amount of notifications that one receives makes it very difficult to be attentive and take time to develop what you want to do.
+The amount of notifications one receives makes it very difficult to be attentive and develop what you want to do.